MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

     return [tensorboard_callback, early_stopping_callback, model_checkpoint_callback]
 ```

 We also want to save our model after each epoch.
 For this we use `ModelCheckpoint()`.
-For `EfficientNetB0` this takes quite a while, so you might want to disable saving by removing `model_checkpoint_callback` from the function returned values.
+For `EfficientNetB0` this takes quite a while, so you might want to disable saving by removing `model_checkpoint_callback` from the returned values list.

 ### Create a small custom CNN

-A small custom CNN will help us understand how well transfer learning with EfficientNet actually performs.
+A small custom CNN will help us understand how well transfer learning with EfficientNet actually performs through direct comparison.
 We add the following code to our `run()` function:

 ```python
 def run():